NunoSempere/eye-of-sauron/client/articles/src/clustering/notes.md

 Plan 2:

-- [ ] Implement in golang, but keep in mind this limitaitions, and consider having elements in other languages in the future?
+- [x] Implement in golang, but keep in mind this limitaitions, and consider having elements in other languages in the future?
+- [ ] Get some sample titles
+- [ ] Add embeddings
+- [ ] Integrate into client
+- [ ]

-Not viable.
+~~Not viable.
 Only one hbdscan library in golang, and it is a) nondeterministic, b) unmantained, c) wrong, d) nonexhaustive on points.
-Reasonably angry.
+Reasonably angry.~~